bhalevy/scylla/docs/cql/dml.rst

 ``INSERT`` statements happening concurrently at different cluster nodes proceed without coordination.
-Eventually cell values supplied by a statement with the highest timestamp will prevail.
+Eventually cell values supplied by a statement with the highest timestamp will prevail (see :ref:`update ordering <update-ordering>`).

 Unless a timestamp is provided by the client, Scylla will automatically generate a timestamp with microsecond precision for each